why Palantir Technologies Inc. [PLTR] is a Good Choice for Investors After New Price Target of $24.61

 RBC Capital Mkts have made an estimate for Palantir Technologies Inc. shares, keeping their opinion on the stock as Sector Perform, with their previous recommendation back on August 13, 2021.
 While these analysts kept the previous recommendation, Wolfe Research raised their target price to Peer Perform.
 The new note on the price target was released on April 23, 2021, representing the official price target for Palantir Technologies Inc. stock.
 Previously, the target price had yet another raise to $20, while Credit Suisse analysts kept a Underperform rating on PLTR stock.
 On February 17, 2021, analysts increased their price target for PLTR shares from 13 to 34.

-Palantir Technologies Inc. [PLTR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.65.
-With this latest performance, PLTR shares gained by 5.46% in over the last four-week period, additionally plugging by 2.54% over the last 6 months.
+Palantir Technologies Inc. [PLTR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.37.
+With this latest performance, PLTR shares gained by 10.87% in over the last four-week period, additionally plugging by 14.45% over the last 6 months.

 Operating Margin for any stock indicates how profitable investing would be, and Palantir Technologies Inc. [PLTR] shares currently have an operating margin of -107.41 and a Gross Margin at +67.74.
 Palantir Technologies Inc.’s Net Margin is presently recorded at -107.25.